B.A., Western Michigan University; M.Ed., Ph.D., Wayne State University

 Off-line information access and appropriate information technologies for underserved populations; the eGranary Digital Library; libraries in the developing world; digital libraries, user group-centric information services, asynchronous and distance education; information classification, retrieval, and interfaces; information services for incarcerated populations

-B.S., Cal Tech, Physics; Ph.D., Physics, University of California at San Diego
+B.S.
+(Physics) Cal Tech; Ph.D.
+(Plasma Physics), University of California at San Diego

 Rule-based data management, data grids, digital libraries, persistent archives, genealogy